Let Me Stand Next to Your Fire: Casting and writing

-In October 2016, Marvel confirmed that main cast members Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Chloe Bennet as Daisy Johnson / Quake, Iain De Caestecker as Leo Fitz, Elizabeth Henstridge as Jemma Simmons, Henry Simmons as Alphonso "Mack" MacKenzie, and John Hannah as Holden Radcliffe would be starring in the episode.
+In October 2016, Marvel confirmed that main cast members Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Chloe Bennet as Daisy Johnson / Quake, Iain De Caestecker as Leo Fitz, Elizabeth Henstridge as Jemma Simmons, Henry Simmons as Alphonso "Mack" Mackenzie, and John Hannah as Holden Radcliffe would be starring in the episode.

+In addition to Gabriel Luna as Robbie Reyes and Axle Whitehead as J. T. James, guest stars for the episode include Mallory Jansen as Aida, José Zúñiga as Eli Morrow, Kerr Smith as Joseph, Phil Tyler as watchdog #1, Sergio Enrique as guard, Tanner Fontana as Elliot and Lilli Birdsell as Lucy Bauer.
+Luna, Jansen, Whitehead, and Birdsell reprise their roles from earlier in the series.

 Following the airing of the previous episode, executive producer Jed Whedon teased that "Let Me Stand Next to Your Fire" would explore the dynamic between Luna's Ghost Rider, Robbie Reyes, and Elias Morrow, his uncle, but would be "pivoting from the storyline in the comics.
-We’re pulling the characters, the character names and the relationships, but I think you can already feel that we’ve changed it.
+We're pulling the characters, the character names and the relationships, but I think you can already feel that we've changed it.
 Those dynamics will be entirely different.
-We’re using them as inspiration."
+We're using them as inspiration."

-In addition to Luna as Reyes and Whitehead as James, guest stars for the episode include Mallory Jansen as Aida, José Zúñiga as Morrow, Kerr Smith as Joseph, Phil Tyler as watchdog #1, Sergio Enrique as guard, Tanner Fontana as Elliot and Lilli Birdsell as Lucy.
-Luna, Jansen, Whitehead, and Birdsell reprise their roles from earlier in the series.
-When asked whether the series still wanted to pursue stories about Inhumans such as James, Whedon said they are "still in our world, so we still have some of these people in the mix ... but right now we’re on the Ghost Rider kick."
+When asked whether the series still wanted to pursue stories about Inhumans such as James, Whedon said they are "still in our world, so we still have some of these people in the mix ... but right now we're on the Ghost Rider kick."
 On having Johnson and Reyes join up with S.H.I.E.L.D., Whedon called it uneasy "for everyone involved.
-Daisy has made it very clear that she doesn’t want to be with our team.
-There’s all that history and pain there.
-For Robbie, this is a guy who has never had a team, and probably doesn’t function well within one.
-We’ll see pretty quickly that it’s an uneasy alliance and it’s going to cause a lot of drama."
+Daisy has made it very clear that she doesn't want to be with our team.
+There's all that history and pain there.
+For Robbie, this is a guy who has never had a team, and probably doesn't function well within one.
+We'll see pretty quickly that it's an uneasy alliance and it's going to cause a lot of drama."

 Discussing Simmons' actions in the episode, Henstridge noted that the previous episodes in the season had established the character's new position high in the S.H.I.E.L.D. hierarchy so that this episode could see her abuse that power, using her position to help her friends, including the now ex-S.H.I.E.L.D. agent Johnson, rather than the agency of its director.
 Henstridge said that "this is the whole reason that she [got herself into a position of power] but it is a turning point for because in that moment she could've gone the other way" and chose to protect her new position.
 Henstridge appreciated the episode exploring the relationship between Simmons and Johnson, feeling that there was "so much bad blood" between them after the events of the third season that could be explored.
 She compared this to a relationship between sisters.